 Today is International Grenache Day, a celebration of a grape which is (often anonymously) responsible for some of the most generous and appealing reds in the wine world.

-As usual it’s hard to pin down a definitive style but it’s fair to say it’s usually full-bodied, soft and low in acidity.
-Some are pretty powerful - usually due to natural bedfellows like Syrah and Mourvèdre being blended in - others, like Côtes du Rhône, are easy-drinking.
+As usual it’s hard to pin down a definitive style but it’s fair to say grenache is usually full-bodied, soft and low in acidity.
+Some grenaches are pretty powerful - usually due to natural bedfellows like syrah and mourvèdre being blended in - others, like Côtes du Rhône, are easy-drinking.

-When I asked my fellow tweeters what their favourite match a while back on Twitter I remember that pizza, rabbit and pork featured heavily.
+When I asked my fellow tweeters what their favourite food match for grenache was a while back on Twitter I remember that pizza, rabbit and pork featured heavily.
 (I prefer Italian reds with higher acidity with pizza myself, I confess).

 Braises and stews

-My favourite register for Grenache is braises and stews: long slow cooked roasts of pork or lamb that may even be a little bit fatty (shoulder of lamb and lamb shanks, for example).
+My favourite type of food for grenache is braises and stews: long slow cooked roasts of pork or lamb that may even be a little bit fatty (shoulder of lamb and lamb shanks, for example).
 It suits daubes and stews with dark, winey sauces too

-I like it with classic French bistro dishes such as rabbit and hearty Spanish or Portuguese country cooking.
+I like grenache too with classic French bistro dishes such as rabbit and hearty Spanish or Portuguese country cooking.
 It can take a bit of spice - I think there’s a particular affinity with paprika and pimenton.
-I enjoy a Grenache with a goulash - and it would certainly go with milder curries like a rogan josh though I wouldn’t serve Grenache with lighter Indian dishes.
-They tend to go well with the slight sweetness of Moroccan tagines too.
+I enjoy a grenache with a goulash - and it would certainly go with milder curries like a rogan josh though I wouldn’t serve it with lighter Indian dishes.
+Grenache-based wines tend to go well with the slight sweetness of Moroccan tagines too.

 British pub classics